UiL-OTS-labs/jspsych-uil-template-docs/README.md

 ## Prerequisites and scope limitation
 This documentation is primarily aimed at people _affiliated to the UiL OTS labs_ (Utrecht University: RMA Linguistics students and researchers).
 The infrastructure and support for doing online experiments is _only availble for those people_.

 Of course, there are many rules and regulations and procedures that need to be followed before conducting an online study.
-We will _not_ describe the organisational regulations in detail here, but please do keep in mind that, _generally_, the _same steps_ as mentioned on our (lab website)[https://uilots-labs.wp.hum.uu.nl/experiments/planning-an-experiment/] need to be followed, even though some details may be different.
+We will _not_ describe the organisational regulations in detail here, but please do keep in mind that, _generally_, the _same steps_ as mentioned on our [lab website](https://uilots-labs.wp.hum.uu.nl/experiments/planning-an-experiment/) need to be followed, even though some details may be different at the detail level.

 With the above scope limitations, the bigger picture overview is:

-Step                                                          | Comments
+Step                                                          | Comment
 --------------------------------------------------------------|---------------------------------------------------
-1. Choose a template to base your experiment on.              | Think about this well!
+Choose a template to base your experiment on.                 | Think about this well!
-2. Edit the template to your needs and test it _locally_.     | First, focus on the genral flow and look and feel.
+Edit the template to your needs and test it _locally_.        | First, focus on the genral flow and look and feel.
-3. Log in to the Experiment data store and _read the docs_.   | [Experiment data store](https://experiment-datastore.acc.lab.hum.uu.nl)
+Log in to the Experiment data store and _read the docs_.      | [Experiment data store](https://experiment-datastore.acc.lab.hum.uu.nl)
-4. Make your experiment ready for _online_ (web server) usage.| More info on this will follow in _this_ documentation, too.
+Make your experiment ready for _online_ (web server) usage.   | More info on this will follow in _this_ documentation, too.
-5. Upload your experiment and test again.                     | The data output options are a bit easier to use, focus on output.
+Upload your experiment and test again.                        | The data output options are a bit easier to use, focus on output.
-6. Open and share the link to your experiment.                | Test well before doing this, nobody likes failing online experiments or unusable research data.
+Open and share the link to your experiment.                   | Test well before doing this, nobody likes failing online experiments or unusable research data.

-Step 4 and 5 will generally be alternated iteratively, until all is working well.
+The second and fifth steps will generally be alternated iteratively, until all is working well.

 More detailed descriptions: